 - Automatic word list construction based on site content analysis.

 - Heuristic recognition of obscure path and query-based parameter handling schemes.

-- Snort style content signatures which will highlight server errors, information leaks or potentially dangerous web applications.
+- Snort-style content signatures will highlight server errors, information leaks, or potentially dangerous web applications.

 - Bundled security checks are designed to handle tricky scenarios: Stored XSS (path, parameters, headers), blind SQL or XML injection, or blind shell injection.